WANT TO SAVE THIS RECIPE?

 - Assemble sandwiches.
 Spread bell pepper aioli on half of the sourdough slices.
 Top with mesclun greens, sliced tomatoes, burrata, and roasted eggplant.
 Drizzle basil balsamic dressing on top and stack with remaining bread.
 Serve immediately.

 Instead of serving fried burrata by itself, I decided to turn it into a fried burrata and eggplant sandwich.
 By pairing the cheese with other components, you help balance the heaviness of the main ingredient.
-And what other perfect dressing than basil balsamic dressing to compliment the fried burrata?
+And what other perfect dressing than basil balsamic dressing to complement the fried burrata?

-To make the dressing, simply blend together balsamic vinegar with basil, honey, dijon mustard, and black pepper.
+To make the dressing, simply blend together balsamic vinegar with basil, honey, Dijon mustard, and black pepper.
 While the blender is running, slowly add the oil until fully combined.

 In addition to the basil balsamic dressing, we're going to prepare a red bell pepper aioli.
 This sauce adds just a touch of sweetness to the sandwich, another layer of flavor.